Decodo/mcp-web-scraper/CONTRIBUTING.md

 3. Run `npx mcps-logger` in a new terminal tab.

-Now logs like `console.log(test)` should show up in the new terminal tab.
+Now logs like `console.log("test")` should show up in the new terminal tab.